 2. Make sure you have a custom recovery installed on your device.
-Latest build from TWRP is advisable.
-Download the recommended build from this page or on the official page for TWRP 2.8.7+.
+Latest TWRP is advisable.
+Download the recommended build from this page or on the official page for TWRP 3.0.
 See how to install TWRP on your Android device from this page.

 3. Make sure you have latest device drivers setup on your PC in order to transfer the files to your device’s internal storage.
 Get it from the official page of your device manufacturer.